Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-snowflake-python-api/getting-started-snowflake-python-api.md

 Optionally, navigate to your Snowflake account to confirm that the task is indeed suspended.

-Finally, delete both tasks by running the following cell:
+(Optional) Finally, delete both tasks by running the following cell:

 ```python
 trunc_task.delete()